TitaniumHocker/rusticated/README.md

 First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking the darkness of night (with a deep blue background,<br>as of a twilight sky) or the brilliance of full daylight (with an off-white background, as of a bright cloudy sky).

 Then came rusticated, taking a middle path of gentle sepia warmth, calling to mind the transitional light of<br>rising mornings and falling evenings.
-Accent colors, with the vibrancy of spring and summer,<br>set against earthy autumn rather than frosty winter.
+A canvas of earthy autumn (rather than frosty winter) to sprinkle<br>accent colors, with the vibrancy of spring and summer.

 Blue, as the most neutral cool tone, could be described as subtly evoking sky, water, and all the cool-colored<br>things of nature.
 Brown, the most neutral warm tone, speaks of soil, wood, and all the warm-colored things.